The Warthog Is Home!

 Honoring a Legendary Aircraft:

-A-10 Thunderbolt II to Feature Name of Former Pilot COl. Kenneth Craib at Tulsa Air & Space Museum
+A-10 Thunderbolt II COMING to THE Tulsa Air & Space Museum

-The Tulsa Air and Space Museum is proud to announce that its newly acquired A-10 Thunderbolt II—coming to the museum in late 2025 or early 2026—will feature the name of former A-10 pilot Col. Kenneth Craib under the cockpit canopy in tribute to his service.
+The Tulsa Air and Space Museum is proud to announce that its newly acquired A-10 Thunderbolt II—coming to the museum in March 2026.

 The A-10 will be restored, painted, and displayed with pride on the museum grounds, where visitors of all ages can learn about its unique mission and the heroes who flew it.
-A dedication ceremony will be held upon its arrival, with veterans, active-duty service members, and community members invited to celebrate this historic addition and honor Col. Kenneth Craib’s legacy.
+A dedication ceremony will be held upon its arrival, with veterans, active-duty service members, and community members invited to celebrate this historic addition.

 why the a-10 matters